hiimvikash/DSA-EndGame/03. LC Contest Practice/04. WC-289/03. MaxiTrailingZerosinACornerPath#2245/README.md

 **Hint - "Trailing 0's will not be affected(in -ve way) by including more element"**
 - **maintain the prefix sum for the counts of 2's and 5's**

-- maintain the prefix sum for the counts of 2's and 5's
 ![image](https://user-images.githubusercontent.com/71629248/169661168-b300b8d0-c9b6-4995-9355-e08885d83c26.png)
 ![image](https://user-images.githubusercontent.com/71629248/169661156-20f03cc4-7894-42de-802a-02ae6aa0c9ce.png)

 ## My Approach :